aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

 ### Deployment environment

-This project will deploy to the following AWS Resources after being created, the deployment status can be viewed in the project's workflow:
+This project will deploy to the following AWS Resources after being created.
+The deployment status can be viewed in the project's workflow:

 - Amazon S3 - A resource to host your front-end assets on a object storage service offering industry-leading scalability, data high-availability, security, and performance